 • Amar is a gold merchant.
 He bought 10 gms of gold worth ₹15000 in the last year.
 Now its rate has gone up to ₹20000.
-Will Amar make a profit or a loss on selling the gold?
+Will Amar make a profit or a loss on selling the gold at present rate?

-For each of the above situations you can calculate the amount of profit or loss.
+In each of the above situations, you can calculate the amount of profit or loss.
 However, many a times percentages are used in expressing the profit or loss made in a transaction.

-Example 13: Ramayya bought pens for ₹200 and he sold them for ₹240 whereas Somayya bought pens for ₹500 and he sold them for ₹575.
-Who made more profit?

-Solution : To find the profit we compare selling price to the cost price.
+- Example 13: Ramayya bought some pens for ₹200 and he sold them for ₹240 whereas Somayya bought some pens for ₹500 and he sold them for ₹575.
+Who made more profit? - Solution: To find the profit we compare selling price to the cost price.